mpolyak/Infection/README.md

 **Usage: python infection.py [name] --visualize**

-This will generate a visualization of user versions and connections for a given name and save it as [name].html file which can be opened in your browser.
+This will generate a visualization of user versions and connections for a given name and save it as **[name].html** file which can be opened in a browser.

 ```
 $ python infection.py test --visualize